AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

 Although this data is crucial, the manual process of retrieving, processing, and analysing this data can be time-consuming and prone to errors.

+The objective of this project is to design and implement an automated data pipeline that retrieves open-source data on A&E attendances and emergency admissions from the NHS Digital website.
+The pipeline will ensure that the data is collected, processed, and stored efficiently, enabling timely and accurate analysis.

+To achieve this, the following steps will be taken:
+1. Create GCP Bucket and BQ Dataset: Utilize Terraform to create a Google Cloud Platform (GCP) bucket and a BigQuery (BQ) dataset for storing the project data.
+This will provide a scalable and secure environment for data storage and management.
+2. Set Up Kestra Workflow: Implement a Kestra workflow to automate the process of moving NHS A&E CSV files from the web to the GCP bucket.
+The workflow will include steps for renaming the files appropriately before storage to maintain a consistent and organized structure.
+3. Data Processing with dbt/BQ Dataform: Use dbt or BQ Dataform to process the data.
+This will involve removing the "Total" row from the latest extract, extracting the month and year, and appending the newest data extract to the existing dataset.
+These transformations will ensure the data is clean and ready for analysis.
+4. Data Visualization with Looker Studio: Visualize the processed data using Looker Studio.
+This will enable stakeholders to generate reports and visualizations, providing valuable insights into trends and patterns in emergency services usage.

+Expected Outcomes:
+- A fully automated data pipeline that retrieves, processes, and stores A&E attendances and emergency admissions data from NHS Digital.
+- Improved efficiency and accuracy in data retrieval and analysis.
+- Enhanced ability for healthcare providers and researchers to monitor and respond to trends in emergency services.

+Challenges:
+- Ensuring data quality and consistency during the retrieval and processing stages.
+- Handling changes in data formats or structures on the NHS Digital website.
+- Implementing robust error handling and recovery mechanisms.

 ## Evaluation Criteria

 * Problem description